-I often think that we tend to only really bother with people within our closest zone of safety, the people we take in the ones we love the most, and also the ones we’re most cruel too (explained away that it’s due to our love we hate them so).
-To explain the idea of zone of interest a little better let me explain.
-When I started doing dead lifts (the ultimate climbing strength training!), I was told to imagine three zones around my feet: blue, green and red.
-Blue was the safe zone, going around from toe tip to heal.
-The green zone zone was shoulder width wide, while the red zone was everything beyond the other two as far as you could reach.
-The idea is that any weight lifted in the blue zone will be safe to lift, the weight going through your legs and a straight back.
-Go into green zone and you may hurt yourself, strain something unless you do it perfectly and in control, and go into the red and you will get injured (if you had to take the weight of the world on your head you’d stand up straight right, do it in the blue zone, not lean over like you were doing up your shoe laces?).
+I often think that we tend to only really bother with people within our closest zone of safety, the people we take in the ones we love the most, and also the ones we’re most cruel to (explained away that it’s due to our love we hate them so).
+To explain the idea of the zone of interest a little better let me explain.
+When I started doing deadlifts (the ultimate climbing strength training!), I was told to imagine three zones around my feet: blue, green and red.
+Blue was the safe zone, going around from toe tip to heel.
+The green zone was shoulder-width wide, while the red zone was everything beyond the other two as far as you could reach.
+The idea is that any weight lifting in the blue zone will be safe to lift, the weight going through your legs and a straight back.
+Go into the green zone and you may hurt yourself, strain something unless you do it perfectly and in control, and go into the red and you will get injured (if you had to take the weight of the world on your head you’d stand up straight right, do it in the blue zone, not lean over like you were doing up your shoelaces?).

-It’s perhaps for this reason I hate Blackpool, a leap in my story, but I’ll come to that.
-For me, someone with a writers brain, Blackpool makes me feel like Superman when he first experiences his super senses, the whole world crowding in to his young fragile mind.
-And yes maybe I’m a little too sensitive, miss the joke of the place, but when I’m in Blackpool I’m gripped by the little petty naff horror of the place, stung by the bad taste tragedy in every over flowing ashtray, sad, depressing and miserable.
+It’s perhaps, for this reason, I hate Blackpool, a leap in my story, but I’ll come to that.
+For me, someone with a writers brain, Blackpool makes me feel like Superman when he first experiences his super senses, the whole world crowding into his young fragile mind.
+And yes maybe I’m a little too sensitive, miss the joke of the place, but when I’m in Blackpool I’m gripped by the little petty naff horror of the place, stung by the bad taste tragedy in every overflowing ashtray, sad, depressed and miserable.
 In Blackpool any sane person is assailed by poverty in all its forms, a base and horrible place where kids play in the dirt outside bars while parents piss it up, cheap thrills are chased like quicksilver by empty hearts, while dirty nappies rot on the beach sat amongst fag ends and greasy polystyrene trays once used as spades.
-As you can guess I try and avoid going to Blackpool, but have found myself there more often than I’d like, either through work, taking Ella to cheerleading comps (a cheerleading comp crossed with Blackpool is like crossing Malaria with Ibola), and then those odd times when stupid middle class people imagine it fun to descend from lands of soya milk and honey world and go on a chav safari (it never is).
-On such trips, where middle class point out the window as they drive down the promenade (keeping the doors locked), and say things such as ‘Oh look at her’, or ‘did you see that’, I tended to just hook ahead, such sights never making me feel good at all, about as funny as driving through a besieged Sarajevo.
+As you can guess I try and avoid going to Blackpool, but have found myself there more often than I’d like, either through work, taking Ella to cheerleading comps (a cheerleading comp crossed with Blackpool is like crossing Malaria with Ebola), and then those odd times when stupid middle-class people imagine it fun to descend from lands of soya milk and the honey world and go on a chav safari (it never is).
+On such trips, where middle class point out the window as they drive down the promenade (keeping the doors locked), and say things such as ‘Oh look at her’, or “did you see that”, I tended to just hook ahead, such sights never making me feel good at all, about as funny as driving through a besieged Sarajevo.
 And you know why?
 It’s because deep down in my DNA I’m one of them, I’m looking for a higher meaning in the moment, and answer through the extraordinary: extraordinarily drunk, extraordinarily high, extraordinarily fucked up, anything but normal, peace no key to any door worth opening.

 But this is not about Blackpool.

-If places such as Blackpool could be breed, mated or mutated like super baddies are made, then imagine you took Blackpool and mated it with Ryle in North Wales (haven’t you been?
-Well don’t!), maybe giving Grimsby and Dover at go too, a shit seaside town gang bang.
-Then inject the embryo with a dose of radiation (BTW did you know John Wayne died of cancer caused by atomic testing in Utah?), some neon, some madness and greed, and perhaps a packet of marlboros, some bullets and a used condom, get David Lynch to stir it all together, then take that thing that is born and cast it into the desert far, far away.
+If places such as Blackpool could be bred, mated or mutated like super baddies are made, then imagine you took Blackpool and mated it with Ryle in North Wales (haven’t you been?
+Well don’t!), maybe giving Grimsby and Dover a go at it too, a shit seaside town gang-bang.
+Then inject the embryo with a dose of radiation (BTW did you know John Wayne died of cancer caused by atomic testing in Utah?), some neon, some madness and greed, and perhaps a packet of Marlboros, some bullets and a used condom, get David Lynch to stir it all together, then take that thing that is born and cast it into the desert far, far away.
 Do that and you’ll probably get Las Vegas, partly the subject of these words, the place I’m sat now, the neon lights flashing outside this window.

-I’d been traveling around the West coast of the US for a week, starting with the Vampires in Santa Cruz and making my way South down highway 101, down the Big Sur and down to LA.
+I’d been travelling around the West coast of the US for a week, starting with the Vampires in Santa Cruz and making my way south down Highway 101, down the Big Sur and down to LA.
 Life on the road has a kind of one night stand romance about it, cool when imagined in your waking life, but grimy and sordid when you wake up to its reality.
-Living in motels is a depressing business, fun at first in a trash ghetto way, but one that soon gets as paper thin as the motels walls, too may nights in dive hotels listening to dramas next door, hookers getting beat up, crazy people shouting, a mad woman waking me up singing ‘Let it Go’ a few mornings back, her words half a dream.
-When you pay bottom dollar for a motel you get what you don’t pay for, end up looking for hidden cameras in the ceiling, wifi eaten up by lonely porn, the little things telling, like when you use the soap and it feels like it’s made of glue, maybe some ex tenant rendered, the Indian owner always looking as if he he’s packing (“no drugs - no visitors”).
+Living in motels is a depressing business, fun at first in a trash ghetto way, but one that soon gets as paper-thin as the motel’s walls, too many nights in dive hotels listening to dramas next door, hookers getting beat up, crazy people shouting, a madwoman waking me up singing ‘Let it Go’ a few mornings back, her words half a dream.
+When you pay bottom dollar for a motel you get what you don’t pay for, end up looking for hidden cameras in the ceiling, wifi ate up by lonely porn, the little things telling, like when you use the soap and it feels like it’s made of glue, maybe some ex-tenant rendered, the Indian owner always looking as if he’s packing (“no drugs - no visitors”).
 You tend not to want to go out in such places, beyond the door a little threatening, and so stay in watching HBO and re-runs of the Walking Dead (is it possible to get PTSD from watching a TV program I wonder?).
-After a few years of such trips I can see the seediness of such a life in the words of Bill Hicks, another man of the road.
+After a few years of such trips, I can see the seediness of such a life in the words of Bill Hicks, another man of the road.